Freelance Support Tutors

 Drunken Chorus is a registered charity and theatre company, established in 2007.
-We run creative programmes for adults with learning disabilities (DISCO DISCO); produce inclusive and accessible public events, including our flagship festival A Bit Of A Do; support artists and companies who are d/Deaf, visually impaired and/or disabled; create and tour accessible performances to local audiences; and support emerging artists to create new work.
+We run creative programmes for learning disabled and autistic adults and young people (DISCO DISCO); produce inclusive and accessible public events, including our flagship festival A Bit Of A Do; support artists and companies who are Deaf and Hard of Hearing, visually impaired and/or disabled; create and tour accessible performances to local audiences; and support emerging artists to create new work.

-We are looking for two support tutors with experience working with vulnerable adults, people with learning disabilities, and those who are at risk from exclusion in society and / or from developing mental health problems.
+We are looking for a Support Tutor, who also has some experience as a theatre maker / director.
+Applicants should have some experience working with vulnerable adults, people with learning disabilities and/or autism, and/or those who are at risk from exclusion in society and / or from developing mental health problems.
+Applicants should also have some experience of making theatre or dance.

-- To support with the planning and delivery of weekly drama workshops for adults with learning disabilities, supporting participants in developing confidence, resilience, communication and social skills.
+- To support with the planning and delivery of weekly drama workshops for learning disabled and autistic adults, supporting participants in developing confidence, resilience, communication and social skills.

-- To support the Director or Dramatherapist in ensuring the safety and wellbeing of all participants and provide additional support to individuals if required
+- To support the Director in ensuring the safety and wellbeing of all participants and provide additional support to individuals if required

 - To support in establishing a supportive and creative environment for participants and staff